 Spending time on an epic road trip through Florida?
-Squeeze in at least one day in Key West.
+Squeeze in at least one day in Key West!
 The westernmost island in the Florida Keys, Key West is the archipelago’s most popular travel destination and a must-see for travelers wanting to experience the Sunshine State to its fullest.

-During your first 24 hours in Key West, you’ll get a taste of the island’s unique Caribbean-inspired vibe.
-In its Bahama Village, you’ll stroll past colonial-style Caribbean houses.
-(One was even home to literary legend Ernest Hemingway!)
-You’ll marvel at dramatic seaviews & beautiful sunsets from blissful white-sand beaches.
-And you’ll drool over signature dishes like conch fritters and Key West’s famous dessert: key lime pie.
+Start your first 24 hours in Key West by getting a taste of the island’s unique Caribbean-inspired vibe.
+In the Bahama Village, stroll past colonial-style Caribbean houses.
+(Keep your eyes peeled for the home to literary legend Ernest Hemingway!)
+Hit the coastline to marvel at dramatic sea views & beautiful sunsets from the island’s blissful white-sand beaches.
+To fuel up, drool over signature dishes like conch fritters and Key West’s famous dessert: key lime pie.

 Where to go in Key West in one day: A complete 1-day itinerary

 Enjoy breakfast in Bahama Village at Blue Heaven

 Start your day in Key West at the Bahama Village.
 The historic Bahama Village neighborhood is famous for its Caribbean-inspired vibes.
 You’ll catch its tropical influences in everything from its historic homes to its food and music.

 Since you’ve got a long day of sightseeing ahead, fuel up with a hearty breakfast at Blue Heaven.
 The landmark restaurant is one of Key West’s most iconic places to eat.
 The food at Blue Heaven toes the lie between authentic Floridian and Caribbean fare.